russbjork/datasciencecapstone/presentation/wordpredictor.md

 # **Shiny Application**

 <small>
-Next Word Predict is a Shiny app that uses a text prediction algorithm to predict the next word(s) based on text entered by a user.
+The Word Prediction Application is a Shiny app that uses a text prediction algorithm to predict the next word(s) based on text entered by a user.

-The application will suggest the next word in a sentence using an n-gram algorithm.
+The application will suggest the next word in a simple phrase or a sentence using an n-gram algorithm.
 An n-gram is a contiguous sequence of *n* words from a given sequence of text.

-The text used to build the predictive text model came from a large corpus of blogs, news and twitter data.
+The text used to build the predictive text model came from a large corpus of twitter feeds, blogs, and news data.
 N-grams were extracted from the corpus and then used to build the predictive text model.